kagisearch/kagi-docs/docs/kagi/getting-started/setting-default.md

     - In the **Search string to use** field, enter **https://kagi.com/search?q=%s**
     - Tap the confirmation button in the top right corner of the screen.

+If your browser is configured to default to private browsing, this will require you to log back in to Kagi each time your tabs are closed.
+To get around this, in the **Search string to use** field, use your [session link](https://kagi.com/settings?p=user_details) and append `&q=%s` at the end.

 <a name="firefox_ios"></a>
 #### iOS {#firefox_ios}